-- Creating a Sustainable Supply Chain: Ford's Overall Approach - Human Rights in the Supply Chain: Ford's Approach
+- v Creating a Sustainable Supply Chain: Ford's Overall Approach - V Human Rights in the Supply Chain: Ford's Approach - Sustainable Raw Materials - Supply Chain Environmental Management

 We are working with our suppliers to increase their use of sustainable materials and eliminate undesirable materials.
 While Ford has already made great strides in using more sustainable materials in our products (as discussed in the Sustainable Materials section), we can expand these efforts by systematically working with our suppliers on these issues.
 Toward that end, we are developing Commodity Business Plans and other materials purchasing strategies that require the use of sustainable materials.
 For example, we developed a purchasing strategy for recycled plastic resins and Commodity Business Plans for relevant parts that require the use of post-consumer recycled plastics.